-Charlotte area dentist Dr. Leonard Hess uses dental veneers to improve teeth’ beauty, health, and function.
-Depending on your needs and goals, Dr. Hess may use porcelain or composite resin veneers to cover the front teeth and give you a new smile.
+Charlotte area dentist Dr. Leonard Hess uses dental veneers to improve the beauty, health, and function of teeth.
+Based on your goals, Dr. Hess will choose either porcelain or composite veneers to transform your smile by covering your front teeth.

 Featured Case – Porcelain Veneers